Kingsman44/Pixelify/README.md

 - Android One
 - MiUI
 - FunTouchOS
-- Oxygen OS (Android 11 and below)
-- Color Os (Android 11 and below)

-### Unsupported Roms
-- Oxygen os Android 12
+- OxygenOS
+- ColorOs
+- All stock android roms
-- Color Os Android 12
+- Windows Subsystem Android

 ### Installation
 - Recommend to use magisk v24 or above from Pixelify v2